S&P 500標普 500

 How accurate are the AI predictions on S&P 500?

-The Oracle's public hit rate on this market is 3 of 9 so far (early sample, not yet statistically meaningful), against a quant baseline of 61% (171 graded).
+The Oracle's public hit rate on this market is 38% (45 graded), against a quant baseline of 61% (171 graded).
 Every call is timestamped before the outcome is known, graded close-to-close 5 trading days later, and misses stay on the record — verifiable line-by-line on the public track record.

 Is the daily read free?
 How often does it update?